All Episodes

 What's your point of view?

-Well, what it what are the facts that support that?
+What are the facts that support that?

-What's your what's your perspective on that?
+What's your perspective on that?

 And that's just inside our own studio.

-You know, I don't think that people I mean, there are literally people who cannot have holiday dinners anymore with the family because they cannot discuss politics at the dinner table.
+You know, I don't think that people, I mean, there are literally people who cannot have holiday dinners anymore with the family because they cannot discuss politics at the dinner table.

 If you don't like Donald Trump, you can't sit at my dinner table.